arsalannkhann/Brain-Tumor-Detection-using-CNN/README.md

-# Image Prediction App
+# Brain Tumor Prediction

-This project is an image prediction application that uses a pre-trained model to predict the class of an input image.
+This project is an brain tumor prediction application that uses a pre-trained model to predict the class of an input image.

 ## Installation